VitorBSP/ease-image-processing/README.md

-# image-processing
+# ease-image-processing

 Description.
-The package image-processing is used to wrapper some functions of scikit image for ease of use, so the package features are:
+The package ease-image-processing is used to wrapper some functions of scikit image for ease of use, so the package features are:
     Structure:
         - Histogram matching
         - Structural similarity